 From this brief survey of pertinent issues, it is evident that optimal outcomes require more than a regimen of top-down directives backed up by the threat of sanctions.

-Over the coming weeks we want to open up some conversations about the opportunities and challenges relating to IP in the current environment, and the way in which contemporary workplace issues interact with them.
-To do that we will publish four brief case studies based on different points in the workplace life cycle.
+In this series, we want to open up some conversations about the opportunities and challenges relating to IP in the current environment, and the way in which contemporary workplace issues interact with them.
+We explores these in four brief case studies based on different points in the workplace life cycle.
 After that we will hold a webinar in order to draw the issues together and express some conclusions about real-world actions that can be taken now.
 To share your comments or if you have any questions, please contact a member of our team below.